-All of these are given by subcutaneous injection, usually once a day before bedtime.
-Natural growth hormone release is pulsed and highly linked to a stage of deep sleep.
-The benefits of GHRH/GHRP treatments are amplified by syncing to this natural cycle.
+All of these are given by subcutaneous injection, usually once a day before bedtime, 5 days a week.
+Because natural growth hormone release is pulsed and highly linked to a stage of deep sleep, the benefits of GHRH/GHRP treatments are amplified by syncing to this natural cycle.